What are weeds?

 High in vitamins A and B complex and in niacin, potassium and iron, clover's big claim to fame is protein.
 Like dandelions, it improves the digestive, circulatory and respiratory systems.

-And once again, eggs from hens fed on this weed have been found to be 18% higher in omega-3 fat.
+And once again, eggs from hens fed on this weed have been found to be a whole 18% higher in omega-3 fat.

 Simple.
 Let them graze on lawns containing clover as soon as it appears in the late spring and early summer.
 The entire plant is edible, including the flowers when they blossom around early June.